 Cancun: buses to Chiquila depart from the ADO Bus Station in downtown Cancun.

-- If you are arriving by plane to Cancun Airport, take the ADO bus from Terminals 2, 3 or 4.
-The buses leave regularly (around hourly overnight and every half hour the rest of the day) and cost 94 pesos.
+- If you are arriving by plane to Cancun Airport, take the ADO bus from Terminals 2, 3 or 4 ot Cancun Centro.
+The buses leave regularly (up to every half hour during the day) and cost 98 pesos.

-- Buses to Chiquila depart from Cancun’s ADO Bus Station: buses are run by ADO Primera four times per day (currently 8:30am, 10:31am, 2:15pm and 3:15pm but times vary due to demand) and cost $286.
+- Buses to Chiquila depart from Cancun’s ADO Bus Station: buses are run by ADO Primera four times per day (they usually run between from around 8am to 3pm but times vary due to demand) and currently cost $316.
 These are the premium buses and seats can be reserved online in advance (https://www.ado.com.mx/).

 - Other locally operated buses include Oriente bus, Mayab and Noreste.
 These are cheaper options but schedule information is limited and it’s best to check at the bus terminal for current times.

-Tulum: an ADO bus currently departs at 8:10am.
-Tickets are 388 pesos and the journey time is 3 hours 40 minutes.
+Tulum: an ADO bus currently departs at 8:10am and 10:20am.
+Tickets are 430 pesos and the journey time is 3 hours 40 minutes.

-- The ADO bus currently departs at 9:50am.
-Tickets are 214 pesos and the journey time is 2 hours 25 minutes.
+- The ADO bus currently departs at 9:50am and 1:20pm.
+Tickets are 236 pesos and the journey time is 2 hours 25 minutes.

 Merida: ADO operate 2 buses per day from Merida to Chiquila and Noreste and Oriente operate one each.

-- The second departs from the newer terminal, Paeso 60, in the hotel zone on Calle 60 and 35 (currently 7:15am).
-Tickets cost around 450 pesos and the journey time is between 5 hours 5 hours 30 minutes.
+- The other two depart from the newer terminal, Paeso 60, in the hotel zone on Calle 60 and 35 (currently 7:15am and 10:45am).
+Tickets cost around 500 pesos and the journey time is between 5 hours 5 hours 30 minutes.

 - Noreste (from Terminal Noreste) and Oriente (from Merida Tame) also operate buses to Chiquila – they leave at 10:15am and 10:30am.

 How to get to Holbox tip: there is a one hour time difference between Merida and Valladolid and Holbox at certain times of the year.
 Remember to allow for the time difference when planning your trip!

 4 | How to get to Isla Holbox by Colectivo

 Shared minibus style buses, known as Colectivo, operate across the Yucatan and there are some services to Chiquila from both Cancun and Playa del Carmen.
 Make sure to confirm the Colectivo times at the time you plan to travel:

 5 | How to get to Isla Holbox by Plane

-Holbox has a small airport which accepts daytime flights on small aircraft.
+Holbox has a small airport that accepts daytime flights on small aircraft.